idkraf/my-elevate-app/README.md

 A real estate web app built with **Next.js 15**, **TypeScript**, **Firebase**, and **Tailwind CSS**.

-This README includes all helper steps and setup we discussed.
+This README includes all helper steps and setup.

 ---